CARING FOR OUR PUPPIES

 Can I order a puppy you don’t have?

 Yes!
 Searching for a reputable breeder who has your perfect puppy in mind can be a long and exhausting process.
 At Forever Love Puppies, we can do the hard work for you as a middleman and find a breeder who will work with us to provide you with a puppy of the breed and sex you’ve been looking for.
 Just contact us with the details, and we can get your dream puppy in store.
 We will not work with breeders unless they pass our high standards and we have thoroughly vetted them, and the new breeders we get your special order puppy from must be reputable enough to be able to join our set of core breeders.

-Which breeders are good for people with allergies?
+Which breeds are good for people with allergies?

 There are many breeds acceptable for people with allergies, but it will depend on how bad the allergies are.
 Some allergies are caused by dander, but dog allergies are more often caused by the oils in the skin and saliva.
 For slight allergy sufferers, a low-shedding breed is recommended, but you should avoid breeds that slobber or drool.
 For severe allergies, a hypoallergenic breed is best.
 There are a variety of hypoallergenic breeds of various sizes, including mixed-breeds like the Goldendoodle.

 Some allergy sufferers may even react to certain hypoallergenic breeds.
 If you are still interested in purchasing a puppy you may be allergic to, your doctor may recommend treatment options.
 You should always consult a doctor with any allergy concerns.

 Can you help choose the best breed for my lifestyle?